naveedn/naveed-website/content/posts/2020-03-13-evaluating-the-alternatives-to-the-leetcode-style-interview.md

 #### What they get wrong

-* The bite-sized length of each assessment would make it hard to differentiate a mid-level engineer from a senior-level engineer.
+* The bite-sized length of each assessment would make it hard to differentiate a mid-level engineer from a senior-level engineer
-* The assessments were often testing the fluency of a language or tool more than the problem solving skills.
+* The assessments were often testing the fluency of a language or tool more than the problem solving skills
 * The assessment heavily favored engineering breadth over depth

 #### Conclusions